nxt-insurance/nxt_pipeline/README.md

 Note that the `after_execute` callback will not be called, when an error is raised in one of the steps.
 See the previous section (_Error callbacks_) for how to define callbacks that run in case of errors.

+### Step resolvers

+NxtPipeline is using so called step_resolvers to find the constructor for a given step by the arguments passed in.
+You can also use this if you are not fine with resolving the constructor from the step argument.
+Check out the `nxt_pipeline/spec/step_resolver_spec.rb` for examples how you can implement your own step_resolvers.

 ## Topics
 - Step orchestration (chainable steps)